Code-Institute-Submissions/owenbcoding-p5-graphicstore_JanResub/README.md

     1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.

         1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with Text and a "Learn More" Call to action button.
+Underneath there is a carosel that displays 3 pictures that repersent the 3 categories you can buy from the store.
-        2. The main points are made immediately with the hero image
+        2. The main points are the 3 categories of the store
-        3. The user has two options, click the call to action buttons or scroll down, both of which will lead to the same place, to learn more about the organisation.
+        3. The user options to learn more about the organisation.

     2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.